uozuAho/note_searcher/readme.md

 # todo
-- test bug: copy link tests failing (feature works)
 - e2e tests worth it?
+    - fail locally and in CI, but features work
+    - find another testing lib?
 - CI: only 1 test runs on ubuntu
 - feature: autocomplete wiki links
 - feature: set cursor inside [] when pasting link